hoanganh8499hd/MigratingNonNativeCloudApplications/README.md

 ## Architecture Explanation
 This is a placeholder section where you can provide an explanation and reasoning for your architecture selection for both the Azure Web App and Azure Function.

+This app have sending email which place into background process.
+Azure Web App will take care of displaying and responding to user actions.
+Migrating the existing web app to an Azure App Service takes cares of scaling constraint, improves operation cost efficiency